Tracking Summer Greenland Blocking: the Upstream Pathway Shapes Historical Extremes and Future Change: Methods

 Once the blocking events are detected, we isolate those occurring over Greenland.
-To do so we define a box around Greenland, ranging from 70W--20W and 60N--80N, and select the events that have at least one grid point within this region for at least 3 consecutive days.
-This yields a list of GB events, along with their center-of-mass trajectories, WBI, average spatial extent, and other characteristics.
+To do so we define a box around Greenland, ranging from 70W--20W and 60N--80N (illustrated in Fig.~\ref{trajectories}), and select the events that have at least one grid point within this region for at least three consecutive days.
+We opt for this selection method as it represents a trade-off between obtaining a large enough set of blocking events and selecting blocking events sufficiently localized over Greenland.
+Moreover, the method is analogous to the one adopted by \citet{maddison2024missing}.
+In this way a list of GB events is generated, along with their center-of-mass trajectories, WBI, average spatial extent, and other characteristics.
 For each blocking event, a single representative value of WBI and area is obtained by averaging over the event’s full life cycle.

 The blocking composites are computed in a block-centered reference frame, i.e. they are Lagrangian composites.
-More specifically, for each blocking event, we extract the 2D field of interest (e.g., 2-m temperature T2m, integrated vapor transport $IVT$ and Z500) within a box centered 10 degrees south of the event's center of mass and spanning 50 degrees of latitude and 90 degrees of longitude.
+More specifically, for each blocking event, we extract the 2D field of interest (e.g., 2-m temperature T2m, integrated vapor transport IVT and Z500) within a box centered 10 degrees south of the event's center of mass and spanning 50 degrees of latitude and 90 degrees of longitude.
+The southward offset of the composite has been introduced to better highlight the equatorward features of the blocking system, otherwise not included in the composite.
 The average of these event-centered fields defines the Lagrangian composite.
-This approach allows us to capture the characteristics and spatial pattern of blocks, even when events occur at different geographical locations.
+This approach allows us to capture the characteristics and spatial patterns of blocks, even when events occur at different geographical locations.
 We also compute composites across the different stages of the blocking life cycle.
 For days preceding the identified blocking onset, the daily composite field is computed by centering the box on the initial center-of-mass position of the block trajectory.

 In the following sections we present composites of Z500, T2m and IVT, defined as in \citet{barrett2020extreme}: